 Check a car’s service history

 One often hears that you should never buy a used car without having its service history.
 But just how important is the service history of a car?
 Should shoppers automatically walk away from the purchase of a car, simply because the service records are incomplete or missing altogether?
 What are the possible consequences of buying a vehicle which hasn’t undergone the proper maintenance services?
-CARFAX takes a look at these questions and explains the importance of the service history of a car, as well as where you can find the complete history of service records.
+Here at CARFAX, we take a look at these questions and explain the importance of the service history of a car, as well as where you can find the complete history of service records.

 What kind of service records are there?